phreakazoid21/autolink-ai/README.md

 ## 🧠 Why Use It?

-Obsidian is great at linking — if you remember to.
+Backlinks are great, but a pain to do manually.
 LLM AutoLinker does it *for you*, by understanding the content and linking only meaningful, specific terms.

 It’s like Zettelkasten meets AI.